-- Based on the average monthly values table and figures below, there appears to be a downward dry season trend for flows and NOx loads.
-The decrease in flow is attributed to a combination of recycled water and water conservation. - There appears to be an upward dry season trend for ammonia loads, however there is no trend for TKN or total nitrogen. - The July 2012 (i.e., first nutrient sampling event) has the largest dry season loads for NOx, ortho-P, and TP. - Wet season loads are greater and more variable than the dry season loads. - Nitrogen and phosphorus loads increase with flow during wet weather events. - ♦ The effluent TN concentrations are relatively strong with occasional exceedance of 60 mg N/L. - Ammonia is the majority of the nitrogen species discharged, regardless of season since EBMUD does not nitrify. - Ortho-P is the predominant phosphorus species.
+- Based on the average monthly values table and figures below, there appears to be a downward dry season trend for flows, TP and NOx loads.
+The decrease in flow is likely attributed to a combination of recycled water and water conservation. - There appears to be an upward dry season trend for ammonia and TKN loads, however there is no trend for total nitrogen loads, due to the falling NOx loads. - The July 2012 (i.e., first nutrient sampling event) has the largest dry season flow and nutrient loads for NOx, TN, ortho-P, and TP. - Wet season loads are greater and more variable than the dry season loads. - Nitrogen loads increase with flow during wet weather events. - ♦ The effluent TN concentrations are relatively strong with occasional exceedance of 60 mg N/L. - Ammonia is the majority of the nitrogen species discharged, regardless of season since EBMUD does not nitrify. - Ortho-P is the predominant phosphorus species.